FAQ Relating to the Corona Virus

 Questions relating to work at home are answered by your superior and the officer responsible for you at DE PSE.
 Here, we are focusing on the more intensive use of existing possibilities of telework or mobile working.

-Students are free to contact their lecturers, the deans’ offices, or the staff of the Students Office.
+Students are free to contact their lecturers, or the deans’ offices.

-If you have any further questions, contact the Corona Coordination Office (Gerhard Frank (SUM), Andrea Stahl (MED), Boris Stegmaier (SUM), and Klaus Umstadt (FAS)): corona∂sum.kit.edu
+If you have any further questions, contact the Corona Coordination Office (Gerhard Frank (SUM), Andrea Stahl (MED), Boris Stegmaier (SUM), and Eric Moos (FAS)): corona∂sum.kit.edu